Solving B2C Marketing Problems With Technology

 B2C Is All About the Customer

 As you know, customer experience is the lifeblood of B2C success.
-You can have the coolest tools in the world, but if you don’t fully understand what you’re building, then you might as well stick to alphabet blocks.
+You can have the coolest tools in the world, but if you don’t fully understand what you’re building, and it does not help you connect with customers, then you might as well stick to alphabet blocks.

 So, do the fruits of your stack’s labor improve the customer’s in-store experience?
 Do they help to streamline the check-out process, personalize the shopping trip, suggest products, manage transactional history?
 If your technology isn’t making some kind of impact on improving the customer’s journey from start to finish to return, you may want to take another look at what it’s bringing to the table.